dotj/noface-blog/content/blog/origin-stories/index.md

 tags: test
 published: true
 description:
   "A conversation with an Indigenous community leader highlighted the wisdom and revolutionary power of storytelling.
-Bonus: an academic methodology (causal layered analysis) to stunt on the racists, C-level suits, and/or techno-chauvinists."
+Bonus: an academic methodology (causal layered analysis) to front on the racists, C-level suits, and/or techno-chauvinists."
 ---

 ## What does a better future look like to us?